Custom Event Setup

 What matters most in SLA/DLP/LCD resin performance

-• Optics and wavelength: resin reactivity must match your light source and optical power.
+• Optics and wavelength: resin reactivity must match your light source and available optical power.

-• Exposure strategy: layer time, bottom layers and transitions strongly affect accuracy and surface.
+• Exposure strategy: layer time, bottom layers and transitions strongly affect dimensional accuracy and surface quality.

-• Viscosity and flow: impacts recoating, peel forces and defect risk, especially at fine features.
+• Viscosity and flow: impacts recoating, peel forces and defect probability—especially at fine features.

-• Post-processing: cleaning and curing define final properties, stability and surface quality.
+• Post-processing: cleaning and curing define final mechanical properties and stability.

-• Constraints: biocompatibility, low-toxicity handling, sterilization or casting burnout must be considered early.
+• Constraints: biocompatibility, sterilization, burnout behaviour or regulatory requirements should be considered early.

 Main entry points for SLA/DLP/LCD materials, organized by performance level and use case breadth: